 As I make progress and hash out some of the underlying issues that have caused my depression to intensify at different times in my life, I am beginning to see the value of visualizing my new future.

-I asked for professional medical attention 5 months ago because I has lost my focus.
+I asked for professional medical attention 5 months ago because I have lost my focus.

 I could NOT see any way forward.